TluwaniMS/Intro-to-K8S-Observability/README.md

 # What is observability ?

-The traditional definition of observability with regards to distributed systems has been based on three pillars;
+The conventional understanding of observability in the context of distributed systems has traditionally revolved around three core elements:

-collecting time-based metrics, aggregating logs, and performing traces of requests as they flow through your system.
+gathering time-based metrics, consolidating logs, and conducting request traces as they traverse your system.

 # The three pillars of observability: